CiaranK87/BugTrack/README.md

 ### set up the back-end
-Navigate to the API project folder cd Bugtrack/API
+Navigate to the API project folder
-- dotnet restore        - Restore project dependencies
+# Restore project dependencies
+dotnet restore

-- dotnet build          - Build the project
+# Build the project
+dotnet build

-- dotnet run            - Run the API server\
+# Run the API server
+dotnet run

 Visit http://localhost:5000 in your browser to see if the API is running.